emiyl/vita.cfw.guide/more/installing-vitashell-to-system.md

 I will not be held responsible for any damage done to your system.
 If you lose homebrew access, that'll be your fault for not reading the guide properly.

 You must have VitaShell already installed beforehand.
 This will replace the near app, so near will not be usable after this.
+This guide involves rebuilding the database, which will reset your icon layout.
+This step is necessary and VitaShell will not work on vs0 without doing this.

 **Read the guide really carefully.**